andreeaiosip/what-a-track/testing/testing.md

 I have user  Responsinator to see how the site looks like on different screen.
 Please see here [Responsinator](andreeaiosip.github.io/what-a-track/](http://www.responsinator.com/?url=https%3A%2F%2Fandreeaiosip.github.io%2Fwhat-a-track%2F)).

-I have performed various tests on what actions the user might take onhe site and the results can be found in this [table](https://andreeaiosip.github.io/what-a-track/).
+I have performed various tests on what actions the user might take on the site and the results can be found in this [table](https://andreeaiosip.github.io/what-a-track/).

 _Interesting bugs:__
 I had issue with the background image, which doesn't look the same on all devices.
 Sometimes it's streches out.
 I did lots of research and I have tried out a few variations of code, but it didn't fix the problem 100%.